wongjiahau/Pineapple/specification/Functions.md

 ## How to limit a dirtyFunction?
 Sometimes we might pass an object to a function, but we only want it to manipulate some of the properties.
-To achieve this, you can use the `can-only-change` operator.
+To achieve this, you can use the `changing` operator.
 For example:
 ```java
 @type